RULE NO. 13: Instant Replay

 - Whether a called foul that is not committed on or by a player in the act of shooting occurred prior to the expiration of time on the shot clock.

-- If the shot was timely, whether the shooter committed a boundary line violation or the ball touched out of bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
+- Whether the shooter committed a boundary line violation or the ball touched out-of-bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
 For purposes of this review, the Replay Center Official would look only at the position of the player’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot or the foul (as applicable).

 - Whether an 8-second backcourt violation occurred before the ball left the shooter’s hand or the player was fouled.